| |

 Bon Joseph, écoute moi (Good Joseph, listen at me) (Nicolas Chédeville),

-and even in a drinking song!
+and even, after having served as medium for an hymn, in a drinking song!

-Li Courdelli (The Little Cords).
+Li Courdelli or Lei Courdello (The Laces).

 Le Grand Projet (The Great Project).

-Lyrics by François Marchant, MIDI scheduling by J.-G. M. (22/10/2008).
+Lyrics by François Marchant, MIDI scheduling by J.-G. Maurandi.

 « La Guillotine » (The Guillotine).